A healthy diet is one of the most important ways you can reduce your risk of developing heart disease.

 If you already experience heart disease or type 2 diabetes however the recommendation is to stick with seven eggs a week or fewer as eating more has been linked to a higher rate of heart disease or stroke.

 Have at least three fish meals (fresh or canned) per week.
 Fish contains omega-3 fats, which lower cholesterol levels and help prevent blood clotting.

 Oily fish is particularly high in Omega 3, types of oily fish include tuna, salmon, sardines, mackerel, mullet, trout, swordfish.

 While many of us analyse the fat and sugar content of our food, few of us spare a thought for the salt content and the impact it’s having on our body and health.
 Almost all Australian’s put themselves at risk by eating too much salt.
 Salt is sodium chloride.
 When we talk about cutting down on ‘salt’ we really mean cutting down on sodium.

 Benefits of lowering salt

 People need a very small amount of sodium to be healthy, which is present naturally in foods like seafood, meat, dairy, eggs and some vegetables.
-Reducing salt intake would lower blood pressure and improve health for most people.
+Reducing salt intake reduces the risk of high blood pressure and ensures better cardiovascular health for most people.

 Hidden salt in our diets